Codebrahma/serverless-design-system/README.md

   `npm start`

 ### Directory Structure
 	.
     └── src
-      ├── atoms                 # Contains all the atoms components for serverless website ├── molecules             # Contains all the molecules ├── customStyleSystem.js  # Defines custom style system methods which are not available in `styled-system` ├── theme.js              # Defines theme for the design system └── utils                 # Contains utility functions
+        ├── atoms         		   # Contains all the atoms ├── molecules              # Contains all the molecules ├── customStyleSystem.js   # Defines custom style methods which are unavailable in styled-system ├── theme.js               # Defines theme for the design system └── utils          		   # Contains utility functions

 ### Building blocks